 Indicators are gaging devices for comparative measurements where the linear movement of a spindle or plunger is amplified and displayed on a dial, column or digital display.
 Typically, indicators have a lower discrimination (~0.001" to 0.0001") and greater range (~+/- 1.000" to +/- 0.050" total) compared to comparators.
 The level or precision is sufficient for final part inspection.

-Video Credit: Starrett
+Video Credit: Starrett / CC BY 3.0

 Test indicators have the lowest discrimination when compared with indicators and comparators.
-Test indicators used mainly for set up and comparative production part checking.
+They are used mainly for set up and comparative production part checking.
 Test indicators often use a cantilevered stylus or level style probe that facilitates inspection of hard to reach part features, but results in high cosine errors.
 A cosine error of 0.0006" may result over a travel range of 0.010".
 Test indicators are not considered absolute measuring instruments, but comparative tools for checking components against a standard or zeroing-out setups.

 Other devices that fall within the category of indicators and comparators include gage sets, gaging stations and gaging systems.